MahmoudESSE/caesar_cipher_rb/README.md

-# Ceasar Cipher Ruby
+# Caesar Cipher Ruby

-A ceasar cipher implementation in ruby.
+A caesar cipher implementation in ruby.

+## Features

+Encrypt a string using caesar cipher using ascii code to replace each character in the string with its shifted character.
+This program only uses right shift.

 ## License